 What is environmentally aware travel?
 Very generally, traveling in a sustainable way means lowering your toll on the ecosystem.
 How to do this and still enjoy traveling?
 Travel light, travel clean, and support the local communities at your destination.
 Oh yes, and commit to living a sustainable lifestyle when you’re not traveling.

 With this in mind, what can you purchase that will help your friend travel well, and won’t contribute to plastic pollution?
 Fortunately there are many great eco friendly travel products available today.
 Countdown with us for our Top Ten favorite eco friendly gifts!

 This gift guide includes affiliate links.
 We may earn a small commission at no additional expense to you if you purchase something or take an action on one of these links.
 This is how we are able to run this website.
-At the time of publication we have not received any of these products for review.
-We suggest items we have enjoyed and hope you will too.
+We only suggest items we have enjoyed and hope you will too.
 DISCLOSURE

 #10 Collapsible Water Bottle